Charan-14/Lane-Finder/README.md

 ![normal](https://user-images.githubusercontent.com/58968984/80318501-3d7ea200-8828-11ea-9542-8984be67aec0.png)

-First Things first converting the input video/image to grayscale for it be used for canny edge detection.
+First Things first converting the input video/image to grayscale for it be used for Canny edge detection.

 ![grayscale](https://user-images.githubusercontent.com/58968984/80318554-9a7a5800-8828-11ea-924c-6025d28004ca.png)